-At the end of Matthew chapter 17 something very interesting to happens.
-At least interesting to me, I hope you will find it interesting and profitable too.
+At the end of Matthew chapter 17 something very interesting happens.
+At least I found it interesting.
 It starts when “they that received tribute money” came to Peter to ask of Jesus “Doth not your master pay tribute?”
 (Matthew 17:24)

 When Peter came to Jesus to inquire of him on this matter.
 Jesus spoke before Peter and asked him: